Mahmoud Wagih

 Mahmoud Wagih received his B.Eng.
 (Hons.) in September 2018, and his award-winning Ph.D. on rectenna design in April 2021, both in Electrical and Electronic Engineering from the University of Southampton.

-He is currently at the University of Glasgow leading the Green RF-Enabled Electronics Lab, having held a UKIC Fellowship from the Royal Academy of Engineering.
-His interests broadly cover antennasand RF-enabled sustainable systems for energy harvesting, sensing, and wearable applications.
-He has published 120 journal and conference publications and 2 patents, and has been principal/co-investigator on over £9M research projects.
+He is currently at the University of Glasgow leading the Green RF-Enabled Electronics Lab, having held a UKIC Fellowship from the Royal Academy of Engineering, and is the Founder of RX Watt Ltd. His interests broadly cover RF-enabled sustainable systems for energy harvesting, sensing, and wearable applications.
+He has published 130 journal and conference publications, across Nature Portfolio, Advanced, and IEEE Transactions journals, and 3 patents, and has been principal/co-investigator on over £15M research projects.

 Presentations